 Home testing kits can also be picked up at local pharmacies or ordered from the NHS online

 Anyone over-18 who has not received both doses of a Covid-19 vaccine is legally required to self-isolate if they are identified as a close contact of a positive Covid-19 case.

 If you are over-18 and have received both doses of a Covid-19 vaccine (receiving your final dose of an MHRA-approved vaccine in the UK vaccination programme at least 14 days prior to contact with a positive case) or are aged under-18, you are no longer legally required to self-isolate.
 You should take a PCR test as soon as possible to check if you have the virus.
 You should take precautions such as wearing a face covering in enclosed spaces and limiting contact with other people where possible.
-You will not be required to self-isolate while you wait for the results of the PCR test and can continue to attend university.
+You'll not be required to self-isolate while you wait for the results of the PCR test and can continue to attend university.

 If you have Covid-19 symptoms you should self-isolate immediately and arrange a PCR test via the NHS service - Get a free PCR test to check if you have coronavirus (COVID-19) - GOV.UK.
 If you receive a positive PCR test, contact the Rapid Response Team by completing this online form - COVID-19 Test Result Form.
 They will then get in touch to provide further information and support.